metaversityfoundation/metaversityfoundation.github.io/index.md

 It's going to take years and it's going to be hard.
 We will all have to learn and teach.

-This is where we share what we know so far.
+This is where we share what we know so far with each other.

 ## Start Your Journey to become a Reality Engineer

-Open Tools
+We ephasise an education and community around **Open Tools** for **Individual Professional and Creative Empowerment**.

 ## Why?

+The future will be wild.
+The way we connect with each other is changing again.
+Augmented Reality, Virtual Reality, Computer Vision, and Machine Learning are disrupting each other over and over.
+The web and our social networks will be reimaged as ubiquitous virtual spaces.
+We intend to share the knowledge behind these maricle innovations with anyone interested in the hopes that togheter we can create these digital landsapes to the limits of our collective immagination.

 ## What You Need